As an Amazon Associate I earn from qualifying purchases.

 Cream of tartar is added to snickerdoodles to activate the baking soda and create a signature tangy flavor.
 Without this ingredient, we have a slightly less tangy cookie, but still all the chewy goodness and cinnamon sugar heaven of the original.

-You might be wondering… “But… Can you make snickerdoodles without cream of tartar?”
+You might be wondering… “But… Can you make traditional snickerdoodles without cream of tartar?”
 While I say yes and I’m not the cookie police, let me break it down for you the way I see it.

 Although cream of tartar is imperative to classic snickerdoodle cookies, you can still technically make an amazing snickerdoodle cookie without it.